levisantosp/sabine/CONTRIBUTING.md

 4.  **Sync the database:**
     Run the Prisma push command to sync your schema with the database.
     ```bash
-    pnpm push
+    bun push
     ```

 5.  **Run the bot in development (watch) mode:**
     This command will start the bot and watch for file changes.
     ```bash
-    pnpm dev
+    bun dev
     ```

 ## Code Style

 This project uses ESLint and TypeScript.
-Before committing, please run `pnpm lint` to check for any style issues and fix them.
+Before committing, please run `bun lint` to check for any style issues and fix them.

 ## License